-Balnarring Village, 3050 Frankston – Flinders Road
+Shop 11, Balnarring Village 3050 Frankston – Flinders Road

-Shop 15 Balnarring Village, 3050 Frankston – Flinders Road
+Shop 15, Balnarring Village 3050 Frankston – Flinders Road

-Shop 11, Balnarring Village, 3050 Frankston – Flinders Road
+1/3000 Frankston – Flinders Road

 What to do

 Whether it’s strolling along Balnarring Beach, checking out the wetlands, or heading to one of the cosy restaurants, Balnarring has something for everybody.